 Booking Travel With the Citi Travel Center

 If you’re booking economy flights, the Citi Travel Center might be worth your consideration.
 Booking through Citi is not unlike booking directly with an airline.
-The difference is that you will see the cost in points in addition to the cash price.
+The difference is that you will see the cost in points (1 cent per point) in addition to the cash price.

 Should You Transfer or Book With Citi?